Event and Gathering Guidance for Fall 2021

 - Academic gatherings will have no capacity thresholds.

-- Administrative and team gatherings will have capacity limits of 250 indoors; 500 outdoors
+- Administrative and team gatherings will have no capacity thresholds

-- Social or extra-curricular gatherings will have capacity limits of 25 indoors; 50 outdoors.
+- Social or extra-curricular gatherings will have no capacity thresholds.

 - Gathering must adhere to protocols put in place by local school or unit